equinor/neqsim/README.md

 NeqSim source code can be compiled with JDK8+ and is dependent on a number of third part java libraries.
 THe needed java libraries are listed in the pom.xml file and on the [NeqSim dependencies page](https://github.com/equinor/neqsimsource/network/dependencies).

 #### Initial setup: ####
-NeqSim sorce code is downloaded by cloning the library to your local computer, or forked to your private reprository.
+NeqSim sorce code is downloaded by cloning the library to your local computer (alternatively fork it to your private reprository).
+The following commands is dependent on GIT and Maven.

 ```bash
 git clone https://github.com/equinor/neqsimsource.git
 cd neqsimsource